lola-tech/handbook/content/index.md

 Core working hours are 10-4 which means we expect everyone to be working during that period as well as before or after to make up your contracted hours which is 40h/week for the vast majority of us.
 Any deviation for this should be discussed with your scrum master and/or advocate.
 Your number of working hours per week is stated in your contract.

 *Whether you are working from home or from the office, we don't want your scrum master or anyone else to police your working hours; we expect you do that yourself.*

+Clinical appointments: Let your scrum master know about medical appointments (for yourself or your child) in advance so they are aware of your absence.
+You do not need to give them details about the nature of the appointment.
+If possible make appointments at a convenient time in your work schedule.

 **Summer Fridays**